Should a claim be struck out where there is no realistic chance of compensation?

 If employers fail to act fairly and reasonably when conducting procedures, they risk time consuming and costly Employment Tribunal proceedings.
 We can advise and assist you to ensure that you follow the correct processes.

-If you are dealing with a potential dismissal, then we can help.
+If you are an employer dealing with a potential dismissal, then we can help.
 Please call us on 01243 836840 for a no obligation chat, or email us at [email protected].